nirm123/humanity-heatmap/README.md

 # humanity-heatmap
-Heatmap of Habitat for Humanity Donations in Greater Champaign County Area
+`humanity-heatmap` is a heatmap of Habitat for Humanity donations in the Greater Champaign County area.

+## Authors

+* Rishi Masand
+* Nirmal Prakash